Nicki Minaj: 2022–present: Pink Friday 2

 Minaj's fifth studio album, Pink Friday 2 was released on December 8, 2023, her birthday, after multiple date delays.
+She released it solely through Republic Records, following the completion of her recording contract with Young Money.
 The sequel to her debut album Pink Friday, it is primarily a hip-hop, R&B and pop rap record featuring several collaborations, and received generally favorable reviews from critics.
 The album debuted atop the Billboard 200, with 228,000 album-equivalent units, marking Minaj's first album since 2012 to do so.
-The album broke multiple records, including making Minaj the female rapper with the most US number-one albums (3) in chart history, earning the highest first-week vinyl sales for a female rap album in history, and breaking the record for the most global single-day streams for a female hip hop album on Spotify.
-Fourteen tracks from the album appeared on the Billboard Hot 100, two of which charted in the top 40—"Everybody" featuring Lil Uzi Vert and "Needle" featuring Drake.
+The album broke multiple records, including making Minaj the female rapper with the most US number-one albums (3) in chart history, earning the highest first-week vinyl sales for a female rap album in history, Fourteen tracks from the album appeared on the Billboard Hot 100, two of which charted in the top 40—"Everybody" featuring Lil Uzi Vert and "Needle" featuring Drake.
 Two deluxe versions of Pink Friday 2 were released.
 The album was certified platinum by the RIAA in March 2024.

-The album's lead single, "Super Freaky Girl", which samples Rick James's 1981 song, "Super Freak", was released in August 2023.
-Debuting atop the Billboard Hot 100, it marked Minaj's third US number-one, her first solo chart-topper, and the first solo song by a female rapper to debut at number one in the US in the 21st century.
-Minaj spoke on Instagram Live about her frustration with "Super Freaky Girl" being considered in the pop categories instead of rap for the 65th Annual Grammy Awards.
-Naming other examples of category mismatches, she said that if the song was not considered fitting for the rap category, Latto's "Big Energy", which has the same producer, would also not be suitable for the category.
-Minaj argued that her song was moved to pop to have less competition in the rap categories, alleging that it is part of a general corporate agenda to prop up newer artists over veterans.
-She added that she would have no problem with it being moved from rap to pop if they were "all being treated fairly".